 - Last, if you don’t have rice vinegar and don’t want to buy it, cider vinegar is an excellent substitute.

-Rainbow Thai Salad
+Rainbow Thai Salad with Mango Recipe

 For the Peanut Dressing: